“I Have Crippling Depression” - Addressing Severe Major Depressive Disorder

 This is also why people may lose their appetite and sex drive when becoming depressed.
 It is also connected with sleep, which is something that can be compromised in a major depressive episode.

-Lastly, low dopamine levels can also contribute to symptoms of depression; however, it is not typically targeted as a first-line treatment, like the previous two neurotransmitters.
+Low dopamine levels can also contribute to symptoms of depression; however, it is not typically targeted as a first-line treatment, like the previous two neurotransmitters.
+Because dopamine is essential to mental health, its deficiency can lead to motivation issues and decreased pleasure in daily activities.

 In the next section, you will learn more about these specific types of prescription medications designed for these neurotransmitters, which can help improve symptoms of depression.

-Since neurotransmitters like serotonin, norepinephrine, and dopamine can have a major role in how we feel, severe depression is often correlated with a deficiency in one or more of these chemicals, which will need to be addressed through antidepressants such as:
+Since neurotransmitters like serotonin, norepinephrine, and dopamine can have a major role in how we feel, severe depression is often correlated with a deficiency in one or more of these chemicals, which will need to be addressed through antidepressants.

 The majority of medications prescribed to those with major depression will belong to the classes of SSRIs and SSNRIs.
 SSRIs are quite diverse in their uses and are frequently recommended for people who have anxiety disorders and obsessive-compulsive disorder (OCD).